 This was not really a DIY project as it was a large space and a lot of concrete.
 It took approximately seven guys a total of six hours to lay.
 They did a perfect job and this is the type of thing we definitely recommend hiring out.

 The patio extension gave us several great options to use under the stairs, including a dedicated place to work on potting plants.

 When designing a potting bench, it’s best to know what you need for it.

 For this potting bench, we focused on the main goals of having a solid work surface and storage for pots.

 The work surface is smooth and solid because you’ll be working with your pots and tools on it.
 The lower section is slatted to allow for drainage or any dirt to fall through the cracks.

-There are three bins that hang down underneath the work surface to hold each of those items!
+There are three bins (these are the ones we got and work with our plans!) that hang down underneath the work surface to hold each of those items!

 The best part is that the top work surface is broken down into three different sections so you can remove the one you need and still have a place to work on.

 You can find out exactly how to build this heavy duty DIY potting bench by grabbing our printable PDF plans.